What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 What is the difference between a CIO and an IT director?

 IT directors tend to be focused on day-to-day operations, while CIOs are outward-facing and more concerned with strategy and leadership.
-Some IT directors, in fact, report to CIOs, especially those working for large, multi-national organsations at a country or regional level who sit beneath a global peer.
-Not all organisation will have a CIO: smaller businesses use the job title IT director for their head of technology.
-Indeed, when it comes to technology executive, the picture concerning job titles is often far from clear.
+Some IT directors, in fact, report to CIOs, especially those working for large, multi-national organisations at a country or regional level who sit beneath a global peer.
+Not all organisations will have a CIO: smaller businesses use the job title IT director for their head of technology.
+Indeed, when it comes to technology executives, the picture concerning job titles is often far from clear.

+- IT jobs: Five key skills you'll need to make it to the top

 - How to make the perfect pitch for your great project idea